 The fledgling American League owners meet to map out a strategy against the established National League.
-They agree to place a team in Chicago with Charles Comiskey as the owner-manager of the franchise.
+They agree to place a team in Chicago with Charles Comiskey as the owner-manager of the new Windy City franchise.

-Jack Dunn III officially turns over the name Orioles to the major league franchise.
-His family had successfully operated the International League Orioles franchise for years in Baltimore.
+Jack Dunn III officially turns over the name Orioles to the Browns, who are relocating their major league franchise to Baltimore.
+His family had successfully operated the International League team for 50 years in the Charm City.

 Voters in Harris County (TX) approve a bond issue to complete the financing of the world's first domed sports stadium, which will become home for the Houston Astros.
 The structure will become known as the Astrodome, and will be dubbed the 'Eighth Wonder of the World'.